 The goal of the Arts and Humanities Department is to foster the growth of the Renaissance person.
 In order to encourage students to emulate role models such as Da Vinci, Galileo and Michelangelo, and to be both independent and global thinkers, students are offered a variety of required and optional courses.

 - Cycle One-Year One: compulsory one half-year course of Art and one half-year course of Music.

 - Cycle One-Year Two: compulsory one full-year option, Art or Music.

 - Cycle Two-Year One: compulsory one two-year arts option (Art, Theatre Arts or Music) and one “other” two-year option such as: Classics, Computer Programming, Media Studies, History.

 - Cycle Two-Year Two: students continue with the two, two-year options selected in Cycle Two-Year One.

-- Cycle Two-Year Three: for students who choose the Humanities Option (rather than the Science Option), selection of three courses from options such as: Art, Computer Graphics, Computer Programming, Culinary Arts, Media History, Media Production, Philosophy, Psychology and World Geography.
+- Cycle Two-Year Three: for students who choose the Humanities Option (rather than the Science Option), selection of three courses from options such as: Art pictural, Computer Graphics, Culinary Arts, Film History, Media Production, Philosophy and World Geography.
 The courses offered may differ from year to year depending on the level of student interest and available resources.

 ART Cycle One-Year Two